ZoranStojsavljevic/INTEL-ARM-examples/INTEL/c-scripts/ecc_checking/core-10gen/README.md

 ### Left TO DO in The Future

-Since owner of this repo does not own Core 8, 9 or 10 platforms, the next step is to upgrade Core 4 file:
+Since owner of this repo does not own Cores 6, 7, 8, 9 or 10 Core platforms, the next step is to upgrade Cores 4, 5 file c2xx_memory_status.c to be compliant with cited above.

-	c2xx_memory_status.c

-To be Core 8, 9, 10 compliant, according to the well outlined documentation in README and .pdf document in the current directory.
+To be Cores 6, 7, 8, 9, 10 compliant, according to the well outlined documentation in README and .pdf documents in the current directory.

 Then to check if it does work (estimated amount of work 1 to 2 hours for the code solely).